 - 1. A seven calendar day waiting period is required before short term disability begins to pay any benefits.
 Employees are required to use their PTO during the seven day waiting period.
 Employees will not accrue PTO while on Short Term Disability, but they will accrue PTO during the seven day waiting period when PTO is used.
 If the seven day waiting period when PTO is used ends on or after the 15th of the month, PTO will be accrued for that month.
 If the seven day waiting period ends before the 15th of the month, PTO will not be accrued for the month.
-An employee cannot use PTO to bring their pay up to 100% if they are receiving less than 100% of their pay through the Short-Term Disability program. - 2.
-An employee receiving benefits under workers' compensation will not be paid from both PTO and workers' compensation for the same hours.
+An employee cannot use PTO to bring their pay up to 100% if they are receiving less than 100 - An employee receiving benefits under workers' compensation will not be paid from both PTO and workers' compensation for the same hours.
 They may use PTO if there is a waiting period before income replacement benefits begin.